 Trade Stock Indices

-Inverted Hammer Candlesticks and Shooting Star Candlesticks
+Inverted Hammer Candlestick and Shooting Star Candlesticks

 Upwards Trend Reversal - Shooting Star Candles